o3de/o3de.org/content/docs/user-guide/features/visualization/cinematics/debugging.md

 ---
-description: ' Use the Open 3D Engine console variables (CVARs) to debug your cinematic scenes. '
+description: ' Use the Amazon Lumberyard console variables (CVARs) to debug your cinematic scenes. '
 title: Debugging Cinematic Scenes with Console Variables
 ---
 # Debugging Cinematic Scenes with Console Variables {#cinematics-debugging}

 You can specify the following console variables when profiling a scene\.
-For more information, see [Using the Console Window](/docs/user-guide/features/editor/console.md)\.
+For more information, see [Using the Console Window](/docs/userguide/console-intro.md)\.

 **Cinematic Scene Console Variables**